huaxia1985/Salience/README.md

 This repository is for article:
 X. Hua, L. Bromham, J. Stewart, C. Agly, F. Meakins.
 2025.
 Sali-CAT: A new method for ranking social salience for multiple variables.
+Please find the csv files in the appendices of the article in folder /Appendices/.

+To replicate the results reported in the article:

 The raw data is in data.xlsx.
 All the code for analysis and plotting is in code.R, which requires origin.csv for plotting purpose.